tpenaranda/ruby-api-example/README.md

 You will be creating a simple user management API using the tools described below.
 Already provided is a very basic ruby application which you will need to build the following endpoints for:

+### Features that you need to implement
 1. POST /users - Create a new user.
 It should accept the following fields: first name, last name, email, password, date of birth.
-Upon successful creation it should send an email to their address confirming the new account using the Roda mail plugin (see Roda plugins in the link below)
+Date of Birth is the only optional field.
+Upon successful creation it should send an email to their address confirming the new account (add the mail gem or any other mailer you prefer)
 2. PUT /users/:id - Update a user.
 Add authentication so only the current user can update their own account.
-There is already a user ability created for this (see applicationlib/abilities.rb).
+There is already a user ability created for this (see `application/lib/abilities.rb`).
 3. PATCH /users/:id/reset_password - Update a user password.
-It should accept the following fields: new password.
+It should accept the following fields: new_password, confirm_password.
 It should also send them an email letting them know their password has been updated.

+### Coding Guidelines for each Features
-All endpoints should have their input and response formats defined using Grape Entities (see URL for library below).
-Input data should be validated using Hanami forms.
+1. All endpoints should have their input and response formats defined using Grape Entities (see URL for library below).
+2. Input data should be validated using Hanami forms.
+3. Each feature must have a spec testing different scenarios and possible failures.
+Check that the data is being returned properly.
+4. Use grape-swagger to automatically generate swagger docs.
+5. Use background processing where applicable, like mailers (ie. Sidekiq gem).
+Make sure to have independent spec tests for these jobs.
+6. Come up with your own authentication pattern in `application/api_helpers/auth.rb`  (examples include: ruby-jwt, generic oauth, signature headers)

 ## Installation Process: